 Mark Adler was elected as the Member of Parliament for York Centre on May 2, 2011.
 He is the first child of a Holocaust survivor to ever be elected as an MP.
-He is a member of the House of Commons Finance Committee and Transport and Infrastructure Committee and actively represents York Centre residents in the community and in Ottawa.
+He is a member of the House of Commons Finance Committee and Public Accounts Committee and actively represents York Centre residents in the community and in Ottawa.
 By sitting on the Finance Committee Mark is able to directly affect government spending through taxation and budgetary legislation, and thus help to improve the economies of both the riding and Canada as a whole.
-As a Transport Committee member, Mark is concerned primarily with all areas covered by Transport Canada and Infrastructure Canada, including infrastructure funding under the Building Canada Plan, the Infrastructure Stimulus Fund and the Green Infrastructure Fund; airport security; ports policy; inter-provincial trucking; the National Highway System; airline mergers and railway safety.
+As a Public Accounts Committee member, Mark is concerned primarily with reviewing the implementation of policy, government finances and budgetary issues.
+Through Public Accounts, Mark works closely with the office of the Auditor General to ensure that the use of government funds is transparent, efficient and responsible.

-Mark is also the Co-Chair of the Canada-Russia Parliamentary Friendship Group, the Chair of the Canada-Kazakhstan Parliamentary Friendship Group and the Co-Chair of the All-Party Interfaith Committee.
+Mark is also the Co-Chair of the Canada-Russia Parliamentary Friendship Group and the Co-Chair of the All-Party Interfaith Committee.

 Motivating him to best represent York Centre in Parliament are the strong personal ties that Mark has with the area.
 He was born and raised in the York Centre community and attended Anthony Road Public School, Dufferin Heights Junior High and William Lyon Mackenzie Collegiate Institute.